RunWisp documentation

 Source and contributing

-Section titled “Source and contributing”RunWisp is open source under Apache-2.0 and developed at
+Section titled “Source and contributing”RunWisp is open source under GPL-3.0-or-later and developed at

 github.com/runwisp/runwisp.
 Every